1999–2000 United States network television schedule

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
 Subtract for one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.

+This is the fall season of The WB expanding six nights a week for the first time with the debut of the Friday night comedies from fall 1999.